DanielOgorchock/ST_Anything/HubDuino/README.md

   - Make sure you select the correct model of board you are compiling for.
   - If building for a standalone ESP8266 board, make sure you have configured the Arduino IDE to include support for these boards.
 Follow the guide at https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon

 **NOTE: Arduino IDE v1.8.9 + v2.5.2 ESP8266 Board support package for the Arduino IDE appears to have corrected the earlier memory leak.
-Please use this combination of software which has been successfully tested.**
+Please use this combination of software (or newer) which has been successfully tested.**

   - If building for a standalone ESP32 board, make sure you have configured the Arduino IDE to include support for these boards.
 Follow the guide at https://github.com/espressif/arduino-esp32/blob/master/README.md
 - If using a LAN-to-Hub (WiFi or Cat5 Ethernet) based device